create-go-app/fiber-go-template/README.md

 ## ⚡️ Quick start

-1. Create a new project with this template:
+1. Create a new project:

 ```bash
 cgapp create
 ```

-2. Go to the `./my-app` folder.
-3. Run project by this command:
+2. Run project by this command:

 ```bash
 task -s